 The traditional software development method entails spending inordinate amounts of time creating detailed plans and building 50% of the application before getting user feedback.
 Features planned six months prior frequently become irrelevant by the time they launch, disappointing users and customers.

 In traditional marketing, for example, the approach of spending 6-9 months planning and building a website is 6-9 months a business is on hold pushing website traffic and lead gen initiatives and improving its results.
-And if the website doesn’t turn out great or some big change happens during development, it’s back to the drawing board.
+If the website doesn’t turn out great or if some big change happens during development, it’s back to the drawing board.
 It is time, money, and opportunity wasted and can be a huge setback.

 Extensive planning and development work great for building bridges that will last hundreds of years but aren't as effective in launching campaigns with a very short lifespan.